annaturupi/Assignments-2018/Lab06.md

 Go to your responses repository, commit and push:
 - the `README.md` file with your answers, including the results of the optional task 6.3
 - the screenshots of your maps for task 6.2
+- the code and histograms for task 6.3

 Go to your **private** web app repository and commit the changes that you have made to implement task 6.2.